-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-GCSE Drama, Dance or Expressive Arts would be an obvious advantage.
-All applicants would need to pass an audition.
+All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
+Two of these must be B grades (grade 6).
+Specifically for GCSE Drama, Dance or Expressive Arts would be an obvious advantage.
+All applicants must successfully pass an audition.

 The course demands practical, creative and communication skills in almost equal measure.
 You will extend your ability to create drama in both a performing and a design role.
 You will also be required to write about drama and develop your powers of analysis to become an informed critic.
 The course will involve taking part in drama productions and visiting the theatre, as well as studying plays and theatre practitioners.

 In the AS year, as part of a group, you will explore and perform an extract from a performance text in the style of a recognised theatre practitioner.
 You will also work more independently and perform either a monologue or a duologue to an examiner.
 A written portfolio accompanies this unit, documenting and evaluating the rehearsal process.

 We also study a modern text through a series of practical workshops that look at how you bring a text to life from ‘page to stage’ both as a performer and a designer.
 We will also visit the theatre, learning how to critically evaluate and analyse the production values of a performance.